Percolation on Networks with Antagonistic and Dependent Interactions: Analytical Results

 \subsection{Nature of the phase transition}

 Fig. \ref{fig:PhaseTransition} shows a phase transition in network $B$ when both networks are Erdos-Renyi and have the same mean degree.
-Thus a phase transition may occur near the equilibrium points $(f_a^*=1,0<f_b^*<1)$ and $(0<f_a^*<1,f_b^*=1)$ if they exist and are stable.
-For $(f_a < f_a^*,\ f_a^*=1)$ the GCC emerges in network $A$, while for $(f_b < f_b^*, \ f_b^*=1)$ the GCC emerges in network $B$.
-Using the implicit function theorem we show that the phase transition, in both the cases, is continuous in $q_a$ and $r$.
+Thus a phase transition may occur near the equilibrium points $(f^{a^*}=1,0<f^{b^*}<1)$ and $(0<f^{a^*}<1,f^{b^*}=1)$ if they exist and are stable.
+Using the Implicit Function Theorem we show that the phase transition, in both the cases, is continuous in $q_a$ and $r$.
+Let {